What holidays do Amish celebrate?

 Amish exchange gifts at Christmas, though they do not put up a Christmas tree or teach children about Santa Claus.
 Some Amish schools may put on an annual Christmas school program.
 At Easter, Amish children may color eggs.

-Work holiday schedules
+Amish holiday work schedules

 Amish appreciate working for Amish employers, who follow the same holiday schedule and may grant employees time off for weddings.
 In Amish Enterprise, Kraybill and Nolt describe the schedule of an Amish entrepreneur who employs both Amish and non-Amish workers.